What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 To make the decision easier, here is the short version.

-• softness and comfort are part of the selling logic
+Softness and comfort are part of the selling logic The silhouette must stay clean and athletic

-This kind of simple decision block helps prevent a common assortment problem: adding fleece because it sounds commercially safe, then discovering later that the product overlaps awkwardly with other winter styles or loses the versatility that made the original quarter-zip work.
+This kind of decision block helps prevent a common assortment problem: adding fleece because it sounds commercially safe, then discovering later that the product overlaps awkwardly with other winter styles or loses the versatility that made the original quarter zip work.

 OEM development and QC review for a fleece quarter-zip pullover